 Anchor text is the easiest thing to over-optimize in an SEO campaign.
 Most people think using keyword-rich anchor text is the best way to drive SEO results.
 It isn’t.
 In fact, it’s the best way to leave huge footprints of link building.

-6. Rank in Featured Snippet Position
+6. Rank in Featured Snippet Position with SEMRush

 You may have noticed that featured snippets appear on many Google search results.
 Landing in these featured snippets can produce huge organic search traffic gains.
 The cool part is that SEMRush allows you to find all of the featured snippet opportunities you need.